-1) Intel trace: This trace includes Bluetooth sightings by groups of users carrying small devices (iMotes) for six days in the Intel Research Cambridge Corporate Laboratory.
+- 2) Intel trace: This trace includes Bluetooth sightings by groups of users carrying small devices (iMotes) for six days in the Intel Research Cambridge Corporate Laboratory.
 There is 1 stationary node, 8 nodes which are corresponding to mobile iMotes, and 118 nodes corresponding to external devices.
 There are 2,766 contacts between these nodes.
 In our simulation, we randomly set one of these 9 nodes as the source, and choose other different nodes as the destinations.
 The destination numbers are from 2 to 8.

-2) Cambridge trace: This trace includes Bluetooth sightings by groups of users carrying small devices (iMotes) for six days in the Computer Lab at the University of Cambridge.
+We will compare these three models in terms of the number of forwardings and latency. - 3) Cambridge trace: This trace includes Bluetooth sightings by groups of users carrying small devices (iMotes) for six days in the Computer Lab at the University of Cambridge.
 12 nodes are corresponding to iMotes, while 211 nodes correspond to external devices.
 In total, only 12 iMotes could be used to produce this trace.
 Others were suffering from hardware resets.
 There are 6,732 contacts between these nodes.
 In our simulation, we set 1 node as the source and choose different nodes as the destinations.
 The destination numbers are from 2 to 11.
+We will also compare the number of forwardings and latency as in the Intel trace.